-Vox Populi, Archiving a Revolution in the Digital Age, interactive timeline of the 2011 Egyptian revolution and its aftermath.
+Vox Populi, Archiving a Revolution in the Digital Age.
 Web based open source archive.
 Ongoing since 2011.
-Still, 2017. © Lara Baladi.
+Gwangju Biennial, South Korea, 2018. © Lara Baladi.

 Tahrir Square stands as one of our most digitally documented and disseminated event in modern history.
 It has become the archetype of a global phenomenon that has marked the beginning of the 21st century.

 Vox Populi, Archiving a Revolution in the Digital Age, is an interactive timeline of the Egyptian revolution and its aftermath.
 It is a tribute to the 2011 Egyptian revolution and its impact on and resonance with the uprisings and socio-political movements that followed, and continue to do so worldwide.

 It is a multilayered and mutable narrative in which the data and metadata are interlinked and displayed across a chronological timeline of global events.
 Digital archives related to the 2011 Arab uprisings and other global protests—Youtube videos, photos, graffiti, articles and further data—converge into a contemporary fresco, a monument to the symbolic event that was, and still is, Tahrir Square.